nudgebee/nudgebee-docs/doc-server/docs/features/Autopilot/Actions/workload_scaler.md

 Users can schedule the downscaling of resources using cron expressions.
 For example, you can set the replica count to 0 at night between 12 AM to 7 AM, or scale down resources to 1 on Sundays.

+## Video tutorial

+<div style={{position: "relative",paddingBottom: "55.625%", height: 0}}><iframe src="https://www.loom.com/embed/a1024d2f8996453cacaa05de25d419ad?sid=324735bc-bca7-4419-bbfc-7f9dbfeac665" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style={{position: "absolute", top: 0, left: 0, width: "100%", height: "100%"}}></iframe></div>

+## Steps to schedule a workload shutdown

+3. **Steps to Set Up the Feature**

+   - Go to the autopilot tab
+   - Navigate to runbook, auto runbook
+   - Create a new runbook
+   - Choose the schedule trigger type

+4. **Configuration Steps**

+   - Select the namespace and the app to be closed during the specified time
+   - Choose the action: scale workload
+   - Set the time(cron exp) for the action to start using a cron expression
+   - set the replica count you want for the workload at this time frame.
+   - Set the time(cron exp) at which you want to shut down the workload.
+   - Convert local time to UTC for scheduling purposes

 ## User Inputs

 ### Scale Down Cron Expression